bchurchill/badi-cal/README.md

 ## Using the Code

 * If you would like to use the code in this project, the "browser-build-v1" and "browser-build-v2" directories contain v1 and v2 of badi-cal that out-of-the-box box in browsers.
 If you would like to use this project in a browser environment, go ahead and import the javascript file from one of these directories into your html.
+The v1 code has slightly more functionality than the v2 version, but this functionality is deprecated.
+The v2 API is cleaner.
 * If you have a more sophisticated javascript environment (node, webpack, etc...) then the "build-v2" directory can be used in your project.
 This will work with environments that support javascript modules (es6 imports, CommonJS, etc...)